MasterTemple/NexusForce/README.md

 }
    ```

-6. Run `index.js` by typing `nodemon index.js` in your command line
+7. Run `index.js` by typing `nodemon index.js` in your command line

 # Three Types of Commands:
 1. Normal (Accessible by all users)\
-    Visible with `!help` command
+    Listed with the `!help` command
 2. Contributor (Accessible by only contributors)\
-   Visible with the `!contributor` command
+   Listed with the `!contributor` command
 3. Mythran (Accessible by only mythrans)\
-    Visible with `!mythran` command
+   Listed with `!mythran` command

 # Some screenshots:
 # !kit